• Free shipping on all orders

 That just isn’t how their brains work.

 Cats will chase prey animals in the wild without actually being hungry.
 For instance, domestic cats don’t always eat the birds they catch outside.
 In fact, many of them don’t.
-It seems that many cats are simply chasing things to chase them – not to actually catch and chase them.
+It seems that many cats are simply chasing things to play hunt, not to ingest them.

-When playing with a laser pointer, we highly recommend keeping it away from your cat’s eyes, of course.
+Also, remember, when playing with a laser pointer, you must keep it away from your cat’s eyes, of course.
 Blinding a cat with a laser pointer would be quite cruel.

 Do Lasers Make Cats Crazy?